Cian-Chambliss/helpserver/README.md

 ## Release History

+* 1.0.80 Added tracking of changes to hash to browser history (so that the back button works!).
 * 1.0.78 First cut at a reactive design for the main.html (and associated) help pages.
 * 1.0.77 Added support for pages that contain <!--redirect:<path>--> to allow for 'aliased' pages.
 * 1.0.76 Generalize pageIndex function + fixed breadcrumb root for alternate TOCs.